leonmavr/zeitkatze/README.md

 It continuously updates the total elapsed time display, you can hit ctrl-c once to display a split time, and if you quit (hitting ctrl-d, or ctrl-c twice in succession, or q), zeitkatze prints the total time and exits.
-You can measure a new split time (or "lap time") by pressing ctrl-c once.
+You can measure a new split time (or "lap time") by pressing ctrl-c once or by hitting Enter.

 ## Compilation and usage